ZurichMedTech/s4l-manual/docs/overview/workflow/share.md

     * Can open the project
     * Can modify the project
     * Can share the project with other members
-    * Can not delete the project
+    * Cannot delete the project
 3. **Owner**
     * Can open the project
     * Can modify the project